Dechrissen/dechrissen.github.io/index.md

 I have experience with Python, JavaScript, HTML/CSS, the Linux command line, and using Git for version control.

-My academic papers, project reports, and project code repositories can be found [here](https://derekandersen.net/other/output.html).
+All of my academic papers, project reports, and project code repositories can be found [here](https://dechrissen.github.io/academia.html).

 My résumé is [here](https://dechrissen.github.io/assets/resume.pdf).